We often think that all we have to do to meet customer expectations is to provide our product or service and they’ll be

 This also went viral.
 So not only did Sainsbury’s effectively show how much they valued and listened to their customer, but they also used the experience as an excellent marketing campaign.
 Building trust between you and your customers pays too: 80% of customers say they’ll be loyal to a brand if they can trust that they’ll use their data in a helpful way.

-Your customers need more than just a good product in order to keep their loyalty with you.
+Your customers need more than just a good product in order to keep their loyalty to you.
 Remembering these needs will help you to start adding a customer loyalty strategy to your ecommerce business.
 Ensuring you think about ways to provide for your customers’ four main needs will increase the number of sales you make, and promote a loyal customer base.

 By signing up, you agree to our terms and conditions.